mileskrell/times-via-text/README.md

-# TimesViaText
+# Times via Text
-A CTA bus tracking app - but not just any CTA bus tracking app.
+Times via Text is a CTA bus tracking app - but not just any CTA bus tracking app.
 Times via Text works *entirely offline* (once it's downloaded the map tiles it needs).
 It's able to do this by using the CTA's [Bus Tracker by Text](http://www.transitchicago.com/riding_cta/how_to_guides/bustrackertext.aspx).